-Advice can be provided to you by the LSA responsible officer and also by the Office for Public Integrity (OPI).
+Advice can be provided to you by the LSA Responsible Officers (see Appendix 3) and also by the Office for Public Integrity (OPI).

 When seeking advice you must not disclose the identity of the informant, nor disclose any information that could reveal the identity of the informant, unless the informant consents.